dotnet/HttpRepl/README.md

 exit           Exit the shell.

 REPL Customization Commands:
-Use these commands to customize the REPL behavior..
+Use these commands to customize the REPL behavior.

 pref [get/set] Allows viewing or changing preferences, e.g. 'pref set editor.command.default 'C:\Program Files\Microsoft VS Code\Code.exe'`
 run            Runs the script at the given path.
 A script is a set of commands that can be typed with one command per line.